codr7/snabl_old/README.md

 ```

 ### tests
-`test` may be used to check the result of a piece of code,
+`test` may be used to check the result of evaluating a block of code.

 ```
 (test 1 2)